 Folks with thin files do not get the benefit of the doubt.

-Unscorable consumers just have so few credit marks that it's not possible to determine a credit standing, or has credit history that is so old that the data is insufficient or stale.
+Unscorable consumers just have so few credit marks that it’s not possible to determine a credit standing.
+In other cases, the credit history is so old that the data is insufficient or stale.

 Given that 45 million people are being excluded from the credit system because of insufficient data, it follows that there should be some interest in having them show up on credit systems.